beckym223/manual_work/E6_long_edited.md

 way of looking at our problem, because if knowledge in use remained constant per capita, the rate of progress would be
-I In the case of the United States "practically all," because here terms-of-trade effects, the consequences of improved diets, etc. play no major role.
-There remains an ambiguity in connection with the consequences of intersector shifts, on which see the discussion of the two Kendrick measures in Section III.
-2 To illustrate with the simplest kind of Cobb- Douglas function applicable to the problem, as well as this is possible for a single period (t= n):
-Q(n) = F( E LR, E KR, LR(n), KE(n),
-o o
-LA(n), KA(n))L4(n)K$(n)
-LR, KR = research-type inputs, in the broad sense.
-LE(n), KE(n) = education (knowledge-distribution)
-inputs which were applied in the past, or are being ap- plied in period n, to the labor force of period n, expressed  per capita of this labor force.
-LA(n), KA(n) =inputs required for changing over to improved industrial methods (mainly the obsolescence- component of capital-replacement)..
-Lc(n), Kc(n) = those inputs of period n not accounted for in the argument of F, except that the education in- puts applied in period n to persons who are not yet members of the labor force belong neither in Lc(n), Kc(n) nor of course in the argument of F.
-The algebraic form and the parameters of F depend on factors not formalized in the equation, such as abilities and habits of the population; policies other than those expressing themselves in the R and E inputs; various inputs in foreign economies; the relative weight of that part of the old knowledge which remains useful when new knowledge is acquired, etc. It will be seen later  that the convenient definition of the rate of technological  progress here is d In F/dt.
-In this model avoidance of the implication of econ- omies of scale would require (3<1-a, instead of the  conventional (3=1 -a, but it may be preferable to face the problem of such economies as one giving rise to the qualifications discussed in the opening paragraph of Section III.
-The progress-generating inputs should be defined so that if the variables in the argument of F assume the values to which zero progress-generating input cor- responds, then d In F/dt=O (in which case, however, JLc and IKc would be larger than at positive values of the progress-inputs and of this derivative).
-Hence the prog- ress-generating inputs for period n consist of the period's additions to the two E terms; and of the in- crease of LB and KE expressed per capita of the labor force of period n, as compared to the immediately pre- ceding period's Lg and KB expressed per capita of that period's labor force; and of LA(n) and KA(n).
-In prin- ciple, one of the magnitudes representing a progress- input (increased per capita education) could turn out to be negative, and avoidance of this awkwardness would then call for some adjustments of terminology, but in our context this may be disregarded.
-If the methods of measuring progress call for limiting Q to the private sector (usually including government- owned enterprise), then Lc and Kc should also be so limited, but the argument of F should nevertheless in- clude also the public-sector inputs of the type specified in the lines under the equation.
-The larger cost-base to be defined in Section II in- volves "charging" to the progress generated in a period  all progress-generating inputs for the period; the smaller cost-base to be defined in Section II involves charging merely the "profit-oriented" progress-inputs, which in turn implies that the costs of the other progress-inputs are recovered outside the market process and that the progress-account should therefore be "credited" with these nonmarket values.

 ### ---Economics-1970-0-05.txt---